 Cllr D Hardman (Chair) - Local Authority Appointed Governor

-Julian Arnold (Vice Chair) - Co-opted Governor
+Julian Arnold - Co-opted Governor

 I joined our governing body a number of years ago, and am currently our Vice Chairman.
 I am a former pupil of the school.
 I am a local businessman with a number of varying interests in the local community and I bring my business skills and expertise to our school.
 I am involved in a number of local charities as an ambassador and am currently Vice Chairman of Livesey Parish Council.
 I have four children and have lived in the area all my life.

-Jennifer Taylor - Staff Governor
+Gabrielle Cooper - Staff Governor

 Daniel Lord - Parent Governor